Piano Lessons For Adults?

-After developing my “Learn Piano In 45 Days With No Music” course, I was positive that I could definitely teach him how to play piano even though he was now 80 years old.
+After developing my “Personalized Adult Piano Lessons” course, I was positive that I could definitely teach him how to play piano even though he was now 80 years old.

 Luckily, he decided to humor me and said, “OK, 30 minutes”.
 Thirty minutes later we concluded that he did have rhythm and may not be too old.
 After a couple of months he was able to play an advanced beginner version of Moon River.
 Very soon he will have Bach’s Prelude No 1 in his repertoire.

 Older Adults Can Find Their Voice With Piano Lessons

 He has found his “voice” and is now making significant progress for the first time ever.
 I am so excited for him and proud of his determination and success.
 I forgot to mention that his pinky finger on his left hand does not bend!
 Plus his thumbs are both drawn inward toward his palm from arthritis.
 His piano has a rather light touchweight and sometimes a key will not sound.